 Highlights of Kathmandu Durbar Square

-There are more than fifty temples and palaces on the square.
+Located in the center of the old town, Kathmandu Durbar Square is the most famous square in Nepal.
+Durbar Square is a collection of ancient buildings from the Malla Dynasty to the Shah Dynasty of Nepal, most of which were built from the 16th to the 19th century.
+There are more than fifty temples and palaces in total.
 Among them, Hanuman Dhoka Palace, Kumari Temple, Taleju Temple, Shiva Parvati Temple, as well as Jagannath Temple, famous for its love carvings, and the statue of King Pratap Mara in front of it are particularly worth seeing.

 Shiva Parvati Temple – The Most Popular Temple